 The mixing of materials, colors, patterns and textures is common in Japanese culture and is used to create spatial divisions without imposing a hard break, Round says.
 “We looked at how we could imply borders between spaces rather than providing strict physical borders, and one way was by trying to get as much texture into the interior as possible.
 If you walk into any Japanese environment, it’s amazingly rich with texture,” Round adds.

-Texture abounds throughout the cabin, especially in first-class where the bulkhead features a pleated architectural form inspired by origami, the top of the seat shell is wrapped in an e-leather with distinct grain and stitching and a semi-translucent privacy screen dons a hatched pattern.
+Texture abounds throughout the cabin, especially in first-class where the bulkhead features a pleated architectural form inspired by origami, the top of the seat shell is wrapped in ELeather’s engineered leather, which features a distinct grain and stitching and a semi-translucent privacy screen dons a hatched pattern.
 “On a sunny day, natural light will shine through the hatched pattern casting shadows into the cabin interior, similar to how air and light come through traditional woven bamboo homes in Japan,” Ishihara says.

 In J Class, the name for the airline’s domestic business-class, rich textural play is achieved through the pairing of real leather and a soft woven fabric on the Recaro seats, whose widths are accentuated by the use of burgundy and dark blue color blocking.
 As passengers make their way through to the back of the cabin, they’ll see dark tones of greys, but from a seated vantage point, overlooking the backs of the seats, the cabin becomes crisp and white.